jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.010.png" width="210" />

-That way another symbol might use `MyDefinition` as a *prototype*.
+That way another symbol can use `MyDefinition` as a *prototype*.

-So a command definition might be symbolized by:
+So a command definition is symbolized by:

 - square
 - named
 - dashed
 - pointed to with dashed lines

-because it may be:
+because it is:

 - not executable (directly)
 - named